 Applicants and employers involved in planning a relocation to the US should make a particular effort to determine the required US work start date in line with business needs and plan early.

-If you plan to enter the United States under the E-1 treaty trader visa or E-2 visa treaty investor visa categories, your business must first be registered with the E-Visa Unit.
-This process requires the electronic submission of various detailed documents.
+If you plan to enter the United States under the E-1 treaty trader visa or E-2 visa treaty investor visa categories, your business may first need to be registered with the E-Visa Unit.
+This applies in London, while other posts (e.g., Dublin, Paris) do not pre-register companies and instead review packages at interview.

-The current review time for this registration is approximately 45 days.
+The current review time in London for E visa unit registration is approximately 45 days.

 Once the review is complete and no additional documentation is needed, you will be informed about available appointment dates.